Southern Nevada nonprofits hope to see boost from fireworks sales

 Since Sunday, Team Kenzie member Jeff Helvin said the booth has seen more sales than this time last year.

-“So far we have the highest sales for our first two days which is usually very slow at the beginning of the week,” said Hevlin.
-“I’m hoping we get to $25,000 this year and my instinct is that because of the lack of public events, maybe that’s driving more people to the booth and they’re going to do their own event.”
+“So far we have the highest sales for our first two days, which is usually very slow at the beginning of the week,” Hevlin said.
+“I’m hoping we get to $25,000 this year, and my instinct is that because of the lack of public events, maybe that’s driving more people to the booth and they’re going to do their own event.”

 Selling fireworks every year is a way to keep MaKenzie Hanover’s memory alive and to support a local childhood cancer organization that has meant so much to her family.
-Hanover died in 2011 from brain cancer as a teenager and received support from the foundation.
+Hanover, who died in 2011 from brain cancer as a teenager, received support from the foundation.

 Helvin, who is Hanover’s cousin, says Team Kenzie usually brings in at least $20,000 from firework sales.

-Kimberly Kindig, CEO of Candlelighters Childhood Cancer Foundation of Nevada, said the nonprofit is hoping firework sales from Team Kenzie’s booth will help offset some of the financial impact of the pandmic.
+Kimberly Kindig, CEO of Candlelighters Childhood Cancer Foundation of Nevada, said the nonprofit is hoping firework sales from Team Kenzie’s booth will help offset some of the financial impact of the pandemic.

 Kindig said firework proceeds from Team Kenzie are crucial for the nonprofit to “continue to meet the needs of our families but also just in determining the rest of the year.”